 Prerequisites: Completion of AP Physics C: Mechanics.
+This course builds on the foundations of Physics and is

 This course builds on the foundations of Physics and is designed to be the equivalent of a college-level introductory physics course for physics and/or engineering majors.
 Students will engage in the practices of science and engineering to construct an understanding of electricity and magnetism using Algebra, Trigonometry, and Calculus.
 Extensive laboratory experiences are integral to the course and emphasize detailed observation, data recording, data interpretation, and statistical analysis.
 It is recommended that students in this course take the AP Exam when it is offered in May.
 Completion of or concurrent enrollment in Calculus is recommended.